mayankbaluni/mayankbaluni/README.md

 ### Hi there 👋

-# Certified in Product Ownership, AWS Machine Learning, and Cloud Architecture.
+# Certified Product Owner, AWS Machine Learning, and Cloud Architect.
 Expert in Product Management

 ---